Case Details

 What Were the Facts of This Case?

-5 The background facts are largely undisputed and were summarised with clarity by the Judge at [5]–[17] of the Judgment.
-We will only reproduce those aspects which are germane to this appeal.
-T he Appellant, Yap Son On, is a Malaysian businessman who resides in Singapore while the Respondent, Ding Pei Zhen, is a Chinese businesswoman who resides in the People’s Republic of China.
-They were business partners who agreed to work together with one Mr Xie, a business associate of the Respondent, to procure the listing of some Chinese companies on foreign bourses.
-Under this arrangement, the present parties would bear the expenses of the listing in return for share capital in the listed entities.
+The appellant, Yap Son On, was a Malaysian businessman residing in Singapore.
+The respondent, Ding Pei Zhen, was a Chinese businesswoman residing in the People’s Republic of China.
+They were business partners who, together with a business associate of the respondent, Mr Xie, worked to procure the listing of certain Chinese companies on foreign stock exchanges.
+Under their arrangement, the parties would bear the expenses of the listing in return for share capital in the listed entities.

 What Were the Key Legal Issues?